Jeb Bush In 1995: Unwed Mothers Should Be Publicly Shamed

 Bush's ideas about public shaming extended beyond unwed parents.
 He said American schools and the welfare system could use a healthy dose of shame as well.
 “For many, it is more shameful to work than to take public assistance -- that is how backward shame has become!” he wrote, adding that the juvenile criminal justice system also "seems to be lacking in humiliation," Bush wrote.

-It's worth pointing out that the kind of public shaming Bush described has come under fire recently in response to the growing trend of parents humiliating their children on social media to punish them.
+In the context of present-day society we need to make kids feel shame before their friends rather than their family.
+The Miami Herald columnist Robert Steinback has a good idea.
+He suggests dressing these juveniles in frilly pink jumpsuits and making them sweep the streets of their own neighborhoods!
+Would these kids be so cavalier then?It's worth pointing out that the kind of public shaming Bush described has come under fire recently in response to the growing trend of parents humiliating their children on social media to punish them.
 A 13-year-old girl committed suicide last month after her father posted a video of himself cutting off her long hair on YouTube because she had disobeyed him.

 YouTube and social media, of course, did not exist when Bush wrote his book in 1995.
 But the former governor makes clear that "society needs to relearn the art of public and private disapproval and how to make those to engage in some undesirable behavior feel some sense of shame."